danigiro/FoReco/README.md

-It offers classical (bottom-up), optimal and heuristic combination forecast reconciliation procedures by exploiting cross-sectional, temporal, and cross-temporal relatinships linking the time series.
+It offers classical (bottom-up), optimal and heuristic combination forecast reconciliation procedures by exploiting cross-sectional, temporal, and cross-temporal relationships linking the time series.

 The main functions are: